ON-AIRCRAFT UPRT FOR FLYING INSTRUCTORS

 Commission Regulation (EU) No 1178/2011 AMC and GM

-The UPRT instructor privileges for the Advanced UPRT course shall only be exercised if instructors have, during the last year, received refresher training at an ATO during which the competence required to instruct on the Advanced UPRT course is assessed to the satisfaction of the Head of Training.
+The UPRT instructor privileges for the Advanced UPRT course will only be exercised if FIs have, during the last year, received refresher training at an ATO during which the competence required to instruct on the Advanced UPRT course is assessed to the satisfaction of the Head of Training.
 We can provide tailored refresher training, as required.

-The objective of the refresher training is for the instructor to maintain or to re-obtain, as applicable, the level of competence required for instructing on the Advanced UPRT course.
+The objective of the refresher training is for the FI to maintain or to re-obtain, as applicable, the level of competence required for instructing on the Advanced UPRT course.

 The content of the refresher training shall: